 Singapore also has an extensive bus line.
 Bus fare can also use the Singapore Tourist Pass.

 Sim Cards: It is very easy to get Sim Card and cell phone data packages in Singapore.
 You can get Hitourist right at the airport.
-The plan is valid for 7 days and cost $15 SGD.
+The plan is valid for 7 days and costs $15 SGD.
 The wifi worked well everywhere and we were able to use the mobile hotspot for our computers.

 Weather in Singapore

 Singapore is favorite travel destination all year round for its tropical climates.
 Average temperatures all year range between 76 F – 86 F.